 Sicily is known for being a cultural haven, and Valle dei Templi or Valley of the Temples, shows us exactly this.
 Located on the south coast of the island, this is Sicily’s most fascinating archaeological site which covers the ruined ancient city of Akrages.
 You will feel like you have stepped foot in Greece, and these beautiful ancient structures are truly magical to set your eyes on.

 For those looking to relax, Isola Bella Beach is the most famous in Taormina.
 Protected by the bay and the mountains, this means that bathing season is longer here than the rest of the island.
-Surrounded by nature, crystal clear water, it is a great place to unwind and appreciated the scenery surrounding the coastline.
+Surrounded by nature, crystal clear water, it is a great place to unwind and appreciate the scenery surrounding the coastline.

 When visiting this beautiful region, finding somewhere great to stay can be hard, especially if you are looking for a good base for your daily adventures.
 There are lots of options, but why not look for luxury villas in Sicily?
 What could be better than spending a long day exploring and returning to a stunning and luxurious abode?